empowerID/empowernow_docs/source_content/aria_intro_blog.md

   * Data Scopes: constraints.data_scope can inject server-side filters (e.g., row_filter_sql) to limit the data an agent can access.
 * Obligations: These are tasks that the PEP is expected to perform asynchronously after an action is permitted.
 They do not block the request but ensure follow-up processes are triggered.
   * Auditing: An audit_log obligation can instruct the PEP to log specific event details to Kafka.
-  * Workflow Triggering: A run_workflow obligation can instruct the PEP to execute a CRUD Service workflow, enabling actions like sending a manager an email or opening a Jira ticket.
+  * Workflow Triggering: A run_workflow obligation can instruct the PEP to execute a Orchestration Service workflow, enabling actions like sending a manager an email or opening a Jira ticket.
   * Consent: When a policy requires user approval for a high-risk action (e.g., booking an expensive flight), the PDP returns a consent obligation to the IdP, which then initiates a user consent flow before issuing the final token.

 4. Core Contracts and System Flows